dblock/code.dblock.org/_posts/2011/2011-05-19-slow-rails-server-in-development-railsdevelopmentboost.markdown

 [rails-dev-boost](https://github.com/thedarkone/rails-dev-boost)

 The gem replaces the default reloading mechanism by something much more involved that tracks dependencies.
-Obviously it’s a lot faster.
+Obviously it's a lot faster.
 Works with Rails 3.
 I feel like a human again developing UI.